silverailscolo/Demo/README.md

 # Demo
 Testing my own Git configuration management in HTML

-Ther should me more to this!
+There should me more to this!

 Egbert